musselwhizzle/Focus-Points/docs/Focus Points.md

 ### Navigation Controls

-In V3.2 you no longer need to select the corresponding photos before starting the plugin to display the focus point for multiple photos.<br>
-The plugin now supports next and previous function when run on a single image (the current one). `Next image` will advance to the next photo in the filmstrip, and `Previous image` will advance to the previous photo in the filmstrip.
+In V3.2, you no longer need to select the corresponding photos before starting the plugin to display the focus point for multiple photos.
+The plugin now supports next and previous function when run on a single image (the current one in Lightroom filmstrip). `Next image` will advance to the next photo in the _filmstrip_, and `Previous image` will advance to the previous photo in the _filmstrip_.
 Unlike with a set of selected photos, there is no wrap-around when the beginning or end of the film strip is reached.

-Running the plugin on a selection of multiple photos is still possible.
+To run the plugin on a specific series of photos, select those photos in Lightroom _before_ running the plugin.

-<u>Note</u>: Filmstrip navigation uses the 'LrSelection' namespace, which is only available in SDK version 6.0 and above.
+<u>Note</u>: _Filmstrip_ navigation uses the 'LrSelection' namespace, which is only available in SDK version 6.0 and above.
 Therefore, this feature is not available on LR5.7.

 ### Flagging Controls